codeation/nosql/README.md

 FindAll wraps the [func (*Collection) Find](https://godoc.org/go.mongodb.org/mongo-driver/mongo#Collection.Find) results, so the parameters are the same.

+Data parameter of func All may be a pointer to an slice of struct.
-Data parameters of All() method must be a pointer to an slice of pointers to a struct.
+Also data parameter may be a pointer to an slice of pointers to a struct, see below.

 # Minimal example